-Challenges inaccurate Data Analysis
+Challenges in Data Analysis

-- Data from multiple sources: There might be different sets of data, located in different places and formats.
+- Data from Multiple Sources: There might be different sets of data located in different places and formats.
 Missing any key factor can lead to incorrect analysis.
-The data collection stage is thus extremely important.
+The data collection stage is, thus, extremely important.

 - Cognitive Biases: It is possible that people unintentionally tend to ignore or overlook information that doesn’t support their personal views and concentrate on information that supports their views.
-Such kinds of assumptions and uncertainty can lead to biased analysis.
+Such kinds of assumptions and uncertainty lead to biased analysis.

-- Lack of Relevant Skills: Sometimes, even experienced professionals may not have the necessary or experience in some techniques.
+- Lack of Relevant Skills: Sometimes, even experienced professionals may not have the necessary experience in some techniques.
 This could lead to longer analysis time and less accuracy.
 The solution for this is to hire people with the right skills and to use analysis systems that are easily usable and understandable.

 Examples of Data Analysis